Skip to Main Site Navigation Skip to Content Skip to Footer

 • There is enough space in the course.

-• Full-time students must still take at least 12 credits of regular (non-audited) courses.
+• Full-time students must still be registered for at least 12 credits of regular (non-audited) courses.

 Important Rules: